YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The open-source ICU module which YottaDB uses for some Unicode processing return an error code ssss that YottaDB did not recognize as valid for the current context.

-Action: Consult the ICU documentation and / or refresh the ICU library with a known correct version.
+Action: Consult the ICU documentation and/or refresh the ICU library with a known correct version.

 --------------------